BennoMan123/Contact_List_Project/README.md

 10/26/23 Part 1:
 * Removed a constructor in contact.
 * Removed an unneeded comment in main.java.
-* Updated javadoc folder.
+* Updated the javadocs folder.

 10/26/23 Part 2:
 * Added conditions in the set birthday method.
 * Consolidated the boolean in the isLeapYear method.
-* Updated javadocs folder.
+* Updated the javadocs folder.

 10/26/23 Part 3:
 * Removed some unneeded comments.